TheBossT910/AnimeTracker/README.md

 - Add anime to favourites
 - Sort by favourite anime
-- View "Completed", "Dropped", "Plan to Watch" and "Watching" Animes
+- View animes by the "Completed", "Dropped", "Plan to Watch" and "Watching" watchlists
 - View anime details

 ## Future Plans (In No Particular Order)